okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 <StackSelector snippet="mfaauth" noSelector />

-### Map Classic Engine Authentication APIs to the Identity Engine SDK
+### Map Classic Engine Authn APIs to the Identity Engine SDK

 If your app uses direct APIs for a multifactor authentication flow, your code may call the following Okta APIs: